SetProtocol/STIPS/STIPS/STIP-006.md

 ```

 #### Recommendation
-Option 4 gives us the most protection against rugging while functioning as a rebate mechanism.
+Option 4 gives us protection against rugging while providing us a base rebate mechanism.
 This means we will charge a protocol fee to start in order to activate rebates.
-E.g. start with a 10 bps protocol fee and 5 bps rebate
+E.g. start with a 10 bps protocol fee and 5 bps rebate.

+Because the rebate % is fixed by governance across all Sets, the only variable is AUM of the Set.
+The more user AUM vs manager AUM the more rebates managers receive (which eventually will become negative).

+#### Future work
+Tiered rebates: With this base rebate mechanism, manager contracts can be built on top in the future.
+Individual managers will always have the ability to specify a fee recipient address as their own, but manager contracts for a specific product (e.g. social trading) can abstract away the fee recipient to a shared peripheral contract.
+This central trading contract tracks cumulative volume done through trading all the Sets that are linked, and perform calculations that split the rebates collected.
+This way, at the base module level, rebates are flat across Sets but at the manager contract level, rebates can be tiered

 ## Timeline
 - Spec + review: 2 days